HRIS Evaluation Template and Buyer’s Guide: Choosing the Right Software

 - Benefits management

-HRIS software is similar to Human Resources Management System (HRMS) and Human Capital Management (HCM) platforms.
+HRIS software is similar to a Human Resources Management System (HRMS) in that both can manage various functions of HR.
+However, certain functionality may not be available in an HRMS that is offered in an HRIS and vice versa.
 In the HR software industry, these terms are often used interchangeably to describe similar HR software platforms.

 How can an HRIS benefit a business?